nomoixyz/vulcan/docs/src/examples/accounts/example.md

 ### Create a labeled address

-This example shows how to create an address labeled as "Alice"
+Creating an address labeled as "Alice"

 ```solidity
 // SPDX-License-Identifier: MIT